mmiscool/BREP/README.md

 ## Status and Limitations

 - Mesh repair is heuristic and may need tuning for specific models.
 - 3MF: geometry is merged into one mesh; materials/textures are not preserved for editing (visualization only).
+3MF files exported by BREP include an embedded feature history for round‑tripping in BREP; other apps will ignore this metadata.
 - APIs and file formats are subject to change as the project evolves.

 ## License